The Big Picture

-When is the Deadline?
+When is the Deadline for entries?

-What’s the Purpose of the Challenges Part of the Essay?
+What’s the Purpose of the Challenges Question?

 This section explains how well you used your resources—people, money, technology—and your problem-solving insights.
 Many companies lose points on this section, by the way, by submitting public relations happy talk (“we strive to make our customers even more delirious with joy”).
 If you overhauled the site to fix lousy navigation or a defective search engine, say so.

-How Long Can the Essay be?
+How Long Can the Form Responses/Essay be?